DSDmark/DSDmark/README.md

 - 🤔 I’m looking for help with Nextjs documentation.
 - 💬 Ask me about web Development or any tech-related stuff.
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I spend almost to watch anime.
+- ⚡ Fun fact: I spend almost time to watch anime.

 <h3>Languages and Tools:</h3>